kymabramsdesign/socialchange/wp-content/plugins/add-to-any/README.txt

 * Loads asynchronously so your content always loads before or in parallel with AddToAny
 * Supports theme features such as HTML5, widgets, infinite scroll, post formats
-* Supports multilingual sites and multisite networks
+* Supports WooCommerce, multilingual sites, and multisite networks
 * No signup, no login, no account necessary

 = Mobile Optimized & Retina Ready =